kevinb22/cobertura-serialized-file-reader/README.md

 Set Up
 ------
-The cobertura serReader requires cobertura 2.1.1 to be on the build path additionally cobertura will require slf4j (Simple Logging Facade for Java) just add the slf4j-api-...jar and slf4j-simple...jar
+The cobertura serReader requires the cobertura src files to be on the build path additionally cobertura will require slf4j (Simple Logging Facade for Java) just add the slf4j-api-...jar and slf4j-simple...jar.
+The sites for these files are listed below.
+Alternatively the project includes the cobertura src files in the cobertura directory and the slf4j files in the lib directory.
+(Note: Cobertura-2.1.1 does not contain the cobertura src files)

 -https://github.com/cobertura/cobertura